wbrowar/craft-guide/README.md

 5. Most of Guide's CSS relies on Craft's default Control Panel CSS, but if you need to override styles or add your own CSS, use the Custom CSS field in Guide's plugin settings.

-*NOTE: Your templates will be pulled in like it would if it were using {% include %}, so your template cannot extend other templates.*

-*ALSO: The Guide CP Nav gets updated whenever the Guide Home template is loaded.
+*NOTE: The Guide CP Nav gets updated whenever the Guide Home template is loaded.
 To update Guide CP Nav, just click on the Guide tab in CP.*

 ## Guide Widget

-A welcome message can be a good starting point for your clients.
+A welcome message can be a good starting point for your content editors.
 Let them know where to begin once they've logged into the CMS by creating a Guide Widget.

 ![Screenshot](resources/img/guide-widget.png)